coderefinery/testing/content/motivation.md

 observes its responses to known input signals.
 The results of this calibration are compared against the expected response."*

-> [From [Testing and Continuous Integration with Python](http://katyhuff.github.io/python-testing/), created by K. Huff]
+> [From [Testing and Continuous Integration with Python](https://carpentries-incubator.github.io/python-testing/), created by K. Huff]

-Simulations and analysis using software *should* be held to the same standards!
+Simulations and analysis using software *should* be held to the same standards as experimental measurement devices!

 Further motivation for testing: